-- 4. Otherwise, if a or b is an array expression, then the expression is conceptually evaluated according to the rules of section 10.6 with the following exceptions concerning section 10.6.4: - (a) vector vector should be left undefined.
+- 4. Otherwise, if a or b is an array expression, then the expression is conceptually evaluated according to the rules of section 10.6 with the following exceptions concerning section 10.6.4: - (a) vector \ vector is not automatically defined based on the scalar multiplication.

-[The scalar product of table 10.9 does not generalize to the expected linear and conjugate linear scalar product of complex numbers.]
+[The scalar product of table 10.10 does not generalize to the expected linear and conjugate linear scalar product of complex numbers.
+It is possible to define a specific product function taking two array arguments handling this case.]